PhilCorcoran/auth-client/README.md

 - `authCode`: the name of the code parameter.
 Defaults to `code` as specified by OAUTH
 - `tokenName`: the name of the token used to access the user info.
 Defaults to access_token
 - `redirectURI`: a url to be redirected to following authorization.
 Defaults to the current url.
-- `scope`: The scope of the authorization request, the name of the resource to be accessed.
-- `role`: a user role to be checked.
-If undefined then any authenticated user will be accepted.
 - `redirectLogin`: if undefined the user's browser will not be redirected.
 A 401 will be sent instead.
 This is to support AJAX

 ### Options for swapCode function
 - `noRespond`: don't do a res.send so this can be chained
+### Options for check function

+- `scope`: The scope of the authorization request, the name of the resource to be accessed.
+- `operation`: The operation on the resource to be checked
+- `clientReq`: The name of the object on the express `req` object to sent as the original client request

 ## Secure URLs